Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 Basic installation steps:

-3. Install a 6mil plastic moisture barrier if going over concrete
+- Install a 6 mil plastic moisture barrier if going over concrete

 Total installation time for a 200 sq.ft room is typically 4 to 6 hours for a first-time DIYer.
 No special tools required beyond a utility knife, tape measure, tapping block, and pull bar.